 Associate in Applied Science Degree Requirements

-- one course in mathematics (minimum of three credit hours);
+- courses in the sciences, including mathematics (minimum of three credit hours) and technology;

-- two to three courses in communications, to include COM 209, Expository Writing and Reading, plus elective(s) for a minimum of six credit hours;
+- courses in arts and humanities, to include COM 209, Expository Writing and Reading;

-- two to three courses in social sciences, the arts, or the humanities, to include either SSCI 201, Human Relations, or SSCI 202, Social Issues, plus an elective (minimum of six credit hours).
+- courses in the social sciences, to include either SSCI 201, Human Relations, or SSCI 202, Social Issues.

 General Education Course Descriptions: